Tejas-358/Coversion/README.md

-# This code creates a GUI to convert KG to gram, pounds and ounce
+# This code creates a GUI to convert KG to grams, pounds, and ounces.
 # YOU MUST HAVE SQL LIBRARY INSTALLED TO RUN THE MAIN CODE